fabferri/az-pattern/ubuntu-vm-vscode-python-dev/Readme.md

 export DEBIAN_FRONTEND=noninteractive
 ```

 **DEBIAN_FRONTEND** is an apt-get variable can be taken different settings.  **noninteractive** is a mode when you need zero interaction while installing or upgrading the system via apt.
 It accepts the default answer for all questions.
-The option installs the package totally silent and it is a good frontend for automatic installation by shell scripts, cloud-init.
+The option installs the package totally silent, and it is a good frontend for automatic installation by shell scripts, cloud-init.

 Using the folder **/etc/apt/sources.list.d/** you can easily add new repositories without the need to edit the central **/etc/apt/sources.list** repository list.
 The source list of repositories for visual studio code, Microsoft edge and chrome are stored in the folder **/etc/apt/sources.list.d/**:
 ```bash